code-disaster/libsdlang/README.md

 - For delimiting single-quoted strings, `'` is supported in addition to backticks.
 For real, who enjoys typing backticks?
 - Integers and floats optionally start with a `+` sign.
 Also, neither the SDLang page nor the VS Code plugin for syntax highlighting care about the existence of negative numbers, so I took the liberty to allow prefixing numbers with the `-` sign, too.
+- Integer and float suffixes can be lower case, so both `1.23F` and `1.23f` are supported.
 - Floats can also be written in e-notation, for example `-2.34e-5f`.

+Known bugs:

 - The end of a node is evaluated rather lazily.
 Closing brackets and semicolons generate an "end node" token.
 Non-wrapping newlines do too, but all of them, even for empty lines, which means that there can be multiple "end node" tokens in a row.

-Known bugs:

-- Semicolons to end a node are recognised but not enforced by the parser, which means these two lines are treated the same - basically, a new node name does end the previous node implicitly:<br>
+- Semicolons to end a node are recognised but not enforced by the parser, which means these two lines are treated the same - basically, a new node name does end the previous node implicitly:
-  - `title "Some title"; author "Peter Parker"; alter-ego "Spiderman"`<br>
+  - `title "Some title"; author "Peter Parker"; alter-ego "Spiderman"`
   - `title "Some title" author "Peter Parker" alter-ego "Spiderman"`

 Some value formats are not implemented yet:

-- 128-bit integers
 - date/time formats
 - Base64 encoded binary data
 - I'll probably add hexadecimal numbers.
 I like them.